-The SAN Access Layer (SAL) is a component of the VERITAS CommandCentralTM Storage product that provides information about storage, hosts, and connectivity between hosts, and storage, HBAs, volumes and file systems.
+The SAN Access Layer (SAL) provides information about storage, hosts, and connectivity between hosts, and storage, HBAs, volumes and file systems.
 You can configure ISP to understand and consume information that is provided by SAL.
 The storage attributes provided by SAL can then be used with ISP rules.
 This appendix describes how to configure ISP and the SAN Access Layer (SAL) so that they can work together.